rulatir/tree-utils/README.md

 # tree-utils

-This directory contains helper scripts used in build system commands.
-They provide the ability to create surrogate build goals that change whenever any file in a large set of files changes.
+This project provides two helper scripts that can be used in build system commands.
+They provide the ability to create surrogate artifacts that track changes in large sets of files.
 They utilize `git` to speed up change detection.

 #### `tree-state`